Beautyway: A Navaho Ceremonial

 From the introduction to the text: The text of the myth of Beautyway was dictated to Father Berard Haile by Singer Man of Deer Spring, Arizona, in 1932.
 Singer Man had been instructed in the main elements of the chant - its legend, songs, prayers, and portions of song sequences-by the late Little Lefty, who died before he had finished giving the instruction.
 Singer Man had no opportunity, therefore, to learn the sandpaintings, or to be initiated by a performance sung over him by his teacher.
 Consequently, he himself did not become a practitioner of the ceremonial.
 Father Berard, Franciscan missionary of Saint Michaels, Arizona, accomplished linguist and lifetime student of the Navaho language, after more than fifty years among them, is acknowledged by the Navaho as one of a very small company of white persons who speak their tongue like a native.
 He has remarkable facility, therefore, in rendering the texts into free translations that retain a genuine Navaho flavor.
 Too many published translations of myths were "polished" into facile English, so that they do not ring true to a reader familiar with the Navaho scene.

 7 b/w and 16 full-page color reproductions of sandpaintings (serigraph prints).

 The book itself is in near fine condition, the supplement is like new.
-No dust jacket.
-The book is tight and clean with no names or writings.
-It is an ex-library book.
+With rare original dust jacket (Condition as shown on this page).
+The book is tight and clean with name of former owner written inside on cover in yellow ink.
 The sandpaintings are in perfect condition.